 Locke never argued individuals preceded society, save for Adam, and to drive the point further, maintained that the individual was made for society, and society made for the individual.
 To suggest that society is of little import implies that society operates to control the individual, possessing an ulterior and evil motive not unlike the propaganda machine of the Third Reich.
 Since society is capable of producing such infringements upon the natural rights of the individual, this argument continues, it cannot be deserving of special considerations to maintain.

 Such arguments ring from dark shadows, for powers with ill intent understand all too well the need to conquer and divide.
 Without the cohesiveness of a society, citizens are vulnerable.
-It must be remembered that individuals are equally capable of infringing upon the rights of others.

 We tend towards the extremes in arguments, the hyperbolic, and so it is with the individual versus the society.
 Which entity should take precedence?
 There is no necessity to choose, as both need to exist in balance, and both are necessary.
 As the Austrian-British economist and political philosopher F.A.
 Hayek, in The Constitution of Liberty, wrote,